mariocairone/cucumbersome/mock/README.md

 ```

 ---
+Note: The library include a `MockServiceContainer` class that can be used instead of the official `MockServiceContainer`.
+The implementation provided extend the official libriry adding the ability to use a fixed exposed port on the host machine to simplify local debug.
-Note: be sure to modify the features attribute to match your requirement
+Also please be sure to modify the features attribute to match your project requirement